MEDCAP/hp-mri/README.md

-# MEDCAP MRI Instrument Data Web Application
+# PIGI MEDCAP HP-MRI Web Application

 A full-stack web application to format, store, simulate, and analyze MRI instrument data.
 The project includes a **React** frontend and a **Flask** backend.